kubos/kubos/docs/evented-control/index.rst

 -------------

-Consider the typical technique for programming spacecraft orientation control, for instance.
-Typically, we would have single a process which reads GPS, IMU and possibly Star Tracker data to determine it's current position.
-It then proceeds through a series of tests to determine it's current state, what task has priority at the moment and whether it is more important to orient the spacecraft towards the sun (batteries are low), towards a downlink station (storage is low) or to orient a sensor
+Consider the typical technique for programming spacecraft orientation control.
+Typically, we would have a single process which reads GPS, IMU and possibly Star Tracker data to determine it's current position.
+It then proceeds through a series of tests to determine its current state, what task has priority at the moment and whether it is more important to orient the spacecraft towards the sun (batteries are low), towards a downlink station (storage is low) or to orient a sensor